How to Start Playing Magic: The Gathering on a Budget

 Best Budget Options:

-- Commander Precons — Great value with 100 cards, legendary creature, and a complete strategy
+- Commander Decks (pre-constructed) — Great value with 100 cards, a legendary creature, and a complete strategy.

 Commander decks offer the most long-term value—you can upgrade them over time instead of starting from scratch.

-2. Learn to Play for Free (Before You Buy More)
+2. Learn to Play Before You Buy More

 Before you go wild buying singles or sealed product, try learning the ropes through free or low-cost options:

-- Magic: The Gathering Arena (MTGA) – A free online platform to learn game mechanics and formats
+- Magic: The Gathering Arena (MTGA) – A free online platform to learn game mechanics and formats.
+MTGA also gives multiple free decks as you progress through tutorials.

 - Print proxy decks – Use basic proxies at home to test strategies before investing